kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     }
     ```

-2. `Name()` method should return step name which will be use in logs.
+    - `Name()` method returns the name of the step that is used in logs.

-3. `Run()` method has to implement all step functionality.
-The method receives
-operations as an argument to which it can add appropriate overrids or save other used variables.
+    - `Run()` method implements the functionality of the step.
+The method receives operations as an argument to which it can add appropriate overrids or save other used variables.

     ```go
     operation.InputCreator.SetOverrides(COMPONENT_NAME, []*gqlschema.ConfigEntryInput{